 I do agree with most of the paleo diet principles, but after endless hours spent on finding at least one conclusive study in favour of not including legumes and certain whole grains in my diet, I came into the conclusion that all the exposed paleo reasons for the banning of legumes and grains sound lame, to say the least.
-Of course we are going to exclude in this conversation one valid reason which we agree with: modern way of production of our food.
+Of course, we are going to exclude in this conversation one valid reason which we agree with: the modern way of production of our food.
 Spraying, processing, genetic modification etc. At least one of these is usually present in nearly all types of food and can’t be justified just to grain and legumes.
-Today, human being in general has literally no chance to obtain pure natural food that is not poisoned in some way.
+Today, the human being, in general, has literally no chance to obtain pure natural food that is not poisoned in some way.

 Legumes and Grains Are Bad For You or Good For You ?

 The Paleo Dogma claims that legumes and grains are bad for you and should be excluded from the diet because they contain toxic anti-nutrients called lectins and phytic acid.
 They also have plenty of FODMAPs which disagree with a lot of people and so “feared gluten.”
 But there are a few reasons why these studies cannot be literally extrapolated to humans.

 Lectins are a kind of protein that can bind to cell membranes.
 Studies have shown that lectins can impair growth, destroy skeletal muscle, damage the lining of the small intestine, and interfere with the function of the pancreas.
 Sounds pretty serious, right?

 1#The studies have shown that animals consumed much larger amounts of lectins than a human could ever get from a varied diet which includes legumes.